-Furthermore, the AJAX-ZOOM plugin adds a possibility to upload more than one images for product variants.
-If you are already using the official WooCommerce plugin for additional variant images, they do show at frontend in AJAX-ZOOM viewer as supposed too.
+Furthermore, the AJAX-ZOOM plugin adds a possibility to upload more than one image for product variants.
+If you are already using the official WooCommerce plugin for additional variant images, they do show at the frontend in AJAX-ZOOM viewer as supposed to.

-To all product images and 360 product spins, you can add clickable hotspots via the hotspots editor directly at the backend of WordPress.
+To all product images and 360 product spins, you can add clickable hotspots via the hotspots editor directly at WordPress's backend.

 Shopware is probably the fastest growing e-commerce system in German-speaking countries.
 It is present since 2004.
 There are a free community edition introduced in the year 2010 and several premium editions in parallel.
-Shopware existed for an extended period among its competitors such as Magento I, xt:Commerce, OXID or hybris but gained increasing popularity with the major version 5 when much efforts were put in modernizing the UI and marketing activities.
+Shopware existed for an extended period among its competitors such as Magento I, xt:Commerce, OXID, or hybris but gained increasing popularity with the major version 5 when many efforts flue into modernizing the UI and marketing activities.

-The code base is well structured and modern.
+The codebase is well structured and modern.
 Overall, it is an excellent e-commerce system that clearly deserves more attention from retailers from other countries.
-The documentation is available but compared to, e.g., WordPress quite poor.
-Writing plugins or understanding the core code in general, is a task for highly qualified and specialized programmers.
-However, it is a system that is also suitable for retailers without technical inhouse employees and that works out of the box.
+The documentation is available but compared to, e.g., WordPress relatively poor.
+Writing plugins or understanding the core code, in general, is a task for highly qualified and specialized programmers.
+However, it is a system that is also suitable for retailers without technical in-house employees and that works out of the box.